 Locro (ruqru in Quechua) is a pre-Colombian Incan meal that originated in the Andes Mountains.
 In Peru, it is a stew of pumpkin or squash, potatoes, corn and cheese (which was added after the Spanish conquest).
 It’s usually a winter dish; but I thought it would be perfect for this gloomy, rainy spell we’ve been enduring here in New York.

 [In Ecuador, locro is a potato and cheese soup served with avocado.
-There is also a dish called locro in Argentina; but it is more of a meat-and-potatoes stew.
-We’ll get to those recipes another time, when we concentrate on those countries.]
+There is also a dish called locro in Argentina; but it is more of a meat-and-potatoes stew.]

 I imagine some might turn up their noses at a “plain old squash” stew – I thought I would, too.
 But the hearty but clean, simple flavors shine through.
 I love this dish – I bet you will too!